Air2air/northworks/public/content/w-publications.md

 #### Comments on the IRGC Framework for Risk Governance

-Chapter 4 of _Global Risk Governance: Concept and Practice Using the IRGC Framework_, Dordrecht, The Netherlands: Springer, 2008.
+Chapter 4 of _Global Risk Governance: Concept and Practice Using the IRGC Framework_, Dordrecht, The Netherlands: _Springer_, 2008.

 #### Energy Security for the Baltic Region

-Chapter 12 of _Global Risk Governance: Concept and Practice Using the IRGC Framework_, Dordrecht, The Netherlands: Springer, 2008.
+Chapter 12 of _Global Risk Governance: Concept and Practice Using the IRGC Framework_, Dordrecht, The Netherlands: _Springer_, 2008.

 Technical Input on Any Additional Studies to Assess Risk Associated with Operation of the National Emerging Infectious Diseases Laboratory, Boston University: A [Letter Report](http://www.nap.edu/catalog.php?record_id=12208) from the National Research Council (with committee), April 29, 2008.

-[Public Participation in Environmental Assessment and Decision Making](http://www.nap.edu/catalog.php?record_id=12434), (with committee), Washington, D.C.: National Academy Press, 2008.
+[Public Participation in Environmental Assessment and Decision Making](http://www.nap.edu/catalog.php?record_id=12434), (with committee), Washington, D.C.: _National Academy Press_, 2008.

 #### [What is the Scope of Risk Analysis,"](https://onlinelibrary.wiley.com/doi/10.1111/j.1539-6924.2008.01138.x)